 Understanding the Basics of Shrimp Marinade

-Common ingredients found in marinades include:
+Common things you find in marinades include:

 Why Marinate Shrimp?